PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-BerryTree.md

 - Your lead Pokémon does not have high happiness.
 - Your lead Pokémon does not have an ability that activates upon entry to battle.

 When the desired shiny is found, the program will save a video of the encounter.
-Then it will go to the Switch home to idle.

 ## Options: